What Happens to You During a Stressful Vacation?

 Vacation stress can send your thinking mind into overdrive.
 So find a quiet, solitary place—lock yourself in the hotel bathroom if you must—and write down all the petty and frustrating details of the events that upset you the most.
 Your feelings may be key clues to your indirect motivations.

 Easier said than done, I know.
 But when your routine is thrown out of whack, sticking to your favorite self-care practices helps keep you in the present moment, the best place to be when you’re working on restoring your healthy sense of Self.

-Check out the Healthy Sense of Self grounding exercise; it’s a simple way to return to your Self no matter where you are.
+Check out the Sense of Self Guided Meditation and Grounding Exercise; it’s a simple way to return to your Self no matter where you are.
 May your vacation be refreshing and insightful!
 And may you feel at home with your Self, even when you’re far from home!